yanganto/relayer-game/README.md

 But the affair for the relayer is the same as aforementioned models.

 ### Proposal mode
-In the `relayer-take-over` mode, the take over only happened on challengers, but not the initial relayer.
+In the `relayer-take-over` mode, the extend only happened on challengers, but not the initial relayer.
 In proposal mode, each submit from relayer is a proposal, anyone can against or take-over each other.

-Consider the **Case 1** of `relayer-take-over` mode.
+Consider the **Case 1** of `relayer-extend` mode.
 ```
                   G======3a==========2=========3b=========1===>
 Initial Relayer                      b                    a